rupak10987/Shaders/README.md

 These codes can run on Visual Studio Codes with the "GLSL-CANVAS" and "GLSL Shader Support" extensions enabled.

-The easy way is to cpy the code and paste it in online glsl editor. link down below.
+The easy way is to run the code in online glsl editor. link down below.

 https://thebookofshaders.com/edit.php